ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ![required_files](template_files_heirarchy.png)

-Control folder contains a single file `control` which has information about the maintainer, version, system architecture etc., Some of that information has been from the `pyproject.toml`, if the pyproject.toml doesn't has those information default values would be used in that place.
+Control folder contains a single file `control` which has information about the maintainer, version, system architecture etc., Some of that information has been from the `pyproject.toml`, if the pyproject.toml doesn't have this information default values would be used in that place.

 ![control_file](control_file.png)